aschmiedeke/gbtdocs/docs/references/observing/catalog.rst

 The default is the velocity definition or reference frame that was previously set.
 In the a bove example we put the ``VELDEF`` keyword in the ``HEAD`` line since we have sources whose velocity definitions are different.
 This keyword may be given as either a header keyword or columnn heading under ``HEAD``.
-This value will also override the velocity definition in the configuration.
+This value will also override the :ref:`velocity definition in the configuration <references/observing/configure:Configuration keywords>`.

-.. todo:: Add reference to sec GBTog 5.2.5

 RESTFREQ